-If there were a competition for the cutest seaside town in California, Carmel-By-The-Sea would very much be a contender.
+If there were a “most photogenic” award for seaside towns in California, Carmel-By-The-Sea would very much be a contender.

-The architecture is out of an English fairytale, with trailing flowers and quaint cottages lining the streets.
-It’s the kind of place that locals head for a weekend away, and snowbirds flock to escape dreary winter weather.
+The architecture is out of an English fairytale, with trailing flowers and quaint cottages lining the streets and you’ll find some of the region’s best restaurants in Carmel-By-The-Sea.
+It’s the kind of place that California locals head for a weekend away, and snowbirds flock to escape dreary winter weather.

 What To Do In Carmel-By-The-Sea